Upgrading the k8s cluster at LibreTexts

 Fortunately for me this time, searching online actually showed me a GitHub issue about this problem.
 Even better, it seems that my CoreDNS configmap is the exact same as the person who made the issue:

-The issue says that the proxy plugin in the config is deprecated, and the forward plugin is used in its place.
+plugin is used in its place.
 It should be dealt with automatically during the upgrade, and they can ignore the preflight error safely.
 Since I don't have any other directives compared to that person, I think it's fine for me as well.
-I did a kubeadm upgrade plan --ignore-preflight-errors=CoreDNSUnsupportedPlugins v1.16.8, and everything went through fine.
-Time to apply the upgrade?
+I did a kubeadm upgrade plan --ignore-preflight-errors=CoreDNSUnsupportedPlugins v1.16.8

 Breathe.
 Baby steps.
 Time to upgrade chick1 and chick10 before fully upgrading the cluster, I guess.